onlyquake/xonotic-wiki/NamesWeapons.markdown

 ### Electro

 Plasma gun
-Perhaps would be too confusing with previous Nexgun due to the fact that it’s a plasma rifle.
+Perhaps would be too confusing with previous Nexgun due to the fact that it's a plasma rifle.

 ### Crylink